dahoum/xn--mrovingiens-bbb.fr/README.md

 [A Wizard of Earthsea](./english/literature/a-wizard-of-earthsea/README.md) by [Ursula Le Guin](./english/people/ursula-le-guin/README.md) The formative book of a good friend in his late teens and early 20s.

-[The Handmaid's Tale] MA on recommendation by AEE I first refused due to hype then discovered its 300 pages and how did they make so many episodes? `1 May 2025`
+[The Handmaid's Tale] MA on recommendation by AEE I first refused due to hype then discovered its 300 pages and how did they make so many episodes? `1 May 2025` image in the desert eat stones ///

 ### Review of the Press